DeepWok/mase/docs/masert/README.md

 ./ch transform --config {config_file} --load {model_checkpoint} --load-type pl
 ```

+> N.B.
+Some GPUs, particularly older hardware, may not be well optimized for INT datatypes and thus quantization may not always be beneficial.

 ### 📚 Tutorials
 >We strongly recommend you look through the dedicated tutorials which walk you through the process of utilising MaseRT:
 >- [TensorRT Tutorial](/docs/tutorials/tensorrt/tensorRT_quantization_tutorial.ipynb)